...................................................

 2. Before you put the ball bearings in, put the star in the outer case.
 Then insert the ball bearings in by twisting the star gear within the outer case to expose the bearing race opening.
 If the star doesn't move freely after you install each ball bearing, you've assembled it wrong.
 If this happens you likely have the star clocked one cog off.
 Take the balls out and reclock the star, moving the star one cog either direction.

 5. Use a grease needle adapter, it makes the job of inserting the grease a lot easier.
 You can buy them for about $15 to $20 at Napa, Autozone, even Harbor Freight.
-If you have trouble with the zerk fitting coming out of your grease gun fitting while in use, duct tape can aid to prevent that from happening, or remove the zerk and screw the needle adapter onto the end of the grease-gun hose.
+If you have trouble with the zerk fitting coming out of your grease gun fitting while in use, duct tape can aid to prevent that from happening.

-6. A common grease to use is Swepco, costs about $8/tube.
+6. A common grease to use Swepco, costs about $8/tube.
 Another common grease to use is Belray, which is about $22/tube.
 You can usually pack 2 CV's with one tube of grease.
-Many of the racers use a mix of 75% Swepco and 25% Belray.
+Many of the racers use a mix of 50% to 75% Swepco and the rest Belray.
 Just put the Swepco in first then put in the Belray if you want to use a mix.
-There's no need to hand mix the two greases buy hand, unless you want to get really messy.
-The CV will mix it up on the first ride.
+There's no need to hand mix the two greases buy hand, the CV will mix it up on the first ride.

 7. If your job is a first time assembly, make sure the CV bolts are the right length for the transaxle side.
-If they are too long they can carve up the transaxle case, that's a bad thing.
-Sometimes using the wrong washers on the CV bolts (or forgetting the washers) will let too much bolt be exposed on the back side of the CV flange, which touches the transaxle.
+If they are too long they will carve up the transaxle case, that's a bad thing.
+Sometimes using the wrong washers on the CV bolts (or forgetting the washers) will let too much bolt be exposed on the back side of the CV flange.

 8. If your job is a reassembly of worn CV's, make sure your bolts are clean and dry so the loc-tite will work best.
 Use carburetor dip to clean the used bolts, or aerosol can of brake cleaner, then hose them off and blow dry with air hose (if you're in a hurry).

-9. After packing the grease in the CV, carefully put the CV's on the axle and put on the axle clips.
-When you've got both CV's on the axle and you're ready to install it on the car, remove the duct tape squares.
-Carefully reinstall the axles, slowly.
-If you have a buddy it helps if he holds one end while you install the other end.
+9. Put the CV's on the axle, put on the axle clips, and remove the duct tape squares.
+With the CV's on the axle, carefully reinstall the axles, slowly.
 Be careful the CV's don't get twisted at too high of an angle during reinstallation.
 If they do you could lose a ball bearing, which is not good after you remove the duct tape patches.
 Install one bolt at 12 o'clock on each end first without Loc-tite by fingers, this will hold the axle in place so you can take your time with each bolt as you apply Loc-tite to each bolt as you go.
 Don't forget to remove the 12 o'clock bolts at the end and reinstall with Loc-tite.

 10. Always use Loc-tite on each bolt.
 The "red" grade of Loc-tite is too strong, we don't recommend using it.
 The 'blue" grade of Loc-tite is best for most duning enthusiasts.
 "Blue" makes it easier to disassemble for inspections.
 The red type loc-tite is almost impossible to remove later, so avoid the red type.